-FFXIV Upgrade from Free Trial to the Full Game
+FFXIV - Upgrade to Full Game

 A guide on how to buy Final Fantasy XIV and how to upgrade from Free Trial to the full game.